 College can be a time of newfound freedom for many students.
 With that freedom also comes the need to understand money management, including how to live within a budget, be responsible with your credit and manage debt.
 A solid financial foundation can lead to a lifetime of financial success.
 While the path to financial health can seem perilous, tools like budgets, SLOPE calculators, and loan repayment options are available to help you reach your full financial potential.

 According to the JumpStart Coalition for Financial Literacy, it is “the ability to use knowledge and skills to manage one’s financial resources effectively for lifetime security.”

-At CCD, we want our students to be financially literate, to manage your personal finances and to understand your student financial aid, including student loan debt.
+At CCD, we want our students to be financially literate, manage their personal finances, and understand their student financial aid, including student loan debt.
 Our goal is to provide you with financial information that will empower you to make sound financial decisions and improve your present and long-term financial well-being.

 Various financial literacy resources are available throughout campus, including group workshops, one-on-one sessions, campus-wide fairs, online resources, and in-class presentations.